 - Action for ejectment appealed to the N.C.
-Supreme Court by unknown defendant to whom Eu-che-lah had leased reservation acquired under the - treaties of 1817 and 1819 intention to continue to reside permanently on the land reserved."
+Supreme Court by unknown defendant to whom Eu-che-lah had leased reservation acquired under the treaties of 1817 and 1819 - North Carolina agents had sold the land to plaintiff in the lower of intention to continue to reside permanently on the land reserved."